Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Mapping properties of the linear Poisson operator

 Now using the $\mathcal{M}_+$ module regularity, and replacing the differential order with zero, we see that

 that is,

-which is stronger than \eqref{ueqn4} as $\epsilon < 1/2$.
-We can thus apply the same reasoning as for $u_1$ to obtain a limit for $\chi(r) r^{(n-1)/2} e^{-i\lambda r} u_3$ (which is necessarily zero, for the same reason as for $u_2$), with the same rate of convergence.
+which is stronger than \eqref{ueqn4} as $\delta < 1/2$.
+We can thus apply the same reasoning as for $u_1$ to obtain a limits for $\chi(r) r^{(n-1)/2} e^{\pm i\lambda r} u_3$ (which are necessarily zero, for the same reason as for $u_2$), with the same rate of convergence.

 The estimates in \eqref{Lm} are obtained by adding the contributions from $u_1$, $u_2$ and $u_3$.
 The estimates \eqref{Lp} are obtained similarly.

 \end{proof}